CartoDB/mobile-sdk/docs/guides/09-CARTO-integrations.md

 </div>

-##### If you have the name of a map, use that to query data, instead of providing the SQL or CartoCSS
+### Named Map

+If you have created **Named map** using CARTO Maps API then map is already configured in the server, and map initiation is simpler:

 <div class="js-TabPanes">